 The forth style stackstone is “cladding”.
 Recently a chiselled surface cladding has become the trend.
 Sydneysiders are going for this as a way of imitating the old sandstone brick look.
 It also comes in a classic black that far outshines the old blue-stone walls.
 Some of these products have naturally occurring flecks in it.
 These shine and shimmer and add real class to any area.

-When it comes to stackstone, TFO has you covered.
+When it comes to stackstone, TFO has a great range.
 We can help you buy some of the best wall cladding styles at Sydney’s best prices.
 Why not click through to our online store to see more prices?
-While you are there, also check out our imitation stackstone – great for areas that need to be hosed down to keep things clean or where your walls can’t handle the weight of real stackstone.
-Either way, for indoors or outdoors, we at TFO have you covered.
+For indoors or outdoors, we at TFO have you covered.